Stitches, seams and dreams

 • I share essay-style writing on Substack.
 Come and have a look!

 • I am writing a book!
-In the later half of 2025 Listen to the wool: A why-to guide for joyful spinning will be available.
+In November 2025 Listen to the wool: A why-to guide for joyful spinning will be available.
 Read more about the book here.

 • My youtube channel is where I release a lot of my videos.
 Subscribe to be sure not to miss anything!